Convergence of Sinkhorn's Algorithm for Entropic Martingale Optimal Transport Problem: Applications

-Study on Stochastic Volatility Models (SVM) traces back to the 1970s, marked by the observation that the empirical distribution of SPX's log-returns was highly peaked and fat-tailed compared to the normal distribution.
-Seminal contributions by Hull \& White \cite{hull1987pricing}, Heston \cite{heston1993closed}, Chesney \& Scott \cite{chesney1989pricing}, and Engle \cite{engle1982autoregressive} significantly advanced SVMs, establishing them as a central focus for both researchers and practitioners.
-The introduction and mathematical formulation of these models can be found in \cite{gatheral2011volatility} and they were developed to account for the volatility smile observed in market data, characterizing volatility as a stochastic process.
+The study of stochastic volatility models (SVMs) dates back to the 1970s, motivated by the empirical observation that the log-returns of SPX exhibit pronounced peaks and heavy tails, deviating significantly from the normal distribution.
+Seminal works by Hull and White~\cite{hull1987pricing}, Heston~\cite{heston1993closed}, Chesney and Scott~\cite{chesney1989pricing}, and Engle~\cite{engle1982autoregressive} established the theoretical foundations of SVMs and highlighted their practical importance.
+A systematic introduction and mathematical formulation of these models can be found in~\cite{gatheral2011volatility}, where volatility is modeled as a stochastic process to capture stylized facts such as the volatility smile.

-Let us first define a naive SVM on the time interval $[0,T]$ as in P. H.-Labordere \cite{henry2019martingale}:

-where $W^0, B^0$ are both $\mathbb{P}^0$-Brownian motions with the correlation coefficient $\rho \in [-1,1]$.
-Usually, to calibrate the SVM to the market data, we shall determine the parameters $b(\cdot),~\sigma(\cdot) $ and as well as $\rho$ in \eqref{eq:SPX/VIX_eqn1} to fit the option prices best.
-But P. H.-Labordere came up with a new approach to calibrate SVM.
-First we make an educational guess of the functions $b(\cdot)$, $\sigma(\cdot)$ and $\rho$, and denote by $\mathbb{P}^0$ the induced law on the canonical space.
-Then solve a Martingale Schrödinger Bridge (MSB) problem:

-where $(m_{t_i})_{i=1}^I$ are the distributions of underlying assets at time sequence $(t_i)_{i=1}^I$ in the future, implied from the market prices of the options.
-To be specific, taking European options as an example, each time of the sequence $(t_i)_{i=1}^I$ we can use the relation between the marginal distributions and prices